clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 {% include CrimeScore_ComArea_Bars.html %}
-&nbsp; *unselect the years you don't want to display by clicking on their label on the right*
+&nbsp; &nbsp; &nbsp; *unselect the years you don't want to display by clicking on their label on the right*

 This figure allows to see in details the `CrimeScores` of each `Community Area`.
 What we can already see is that the `CrimeScore` are very different **inter**-`Community Areas`, but stay in the same ranges **intra**-`Community Areas`.
 Mostly, the `CrimeScores` have decreased between 2010 and 2015, then have rised in 2016.